 The Copyright Evidence Portal is now live.
 It gives access to the world’s current knowledge about copyright law and its effects – both as a data-minable Wiki catalogue and through visualizations.

-The Portal was publicly launched on 3 December 2020 at BEYOND 2020, a conference that brings together thinkers, makers, investors and researchers across the creative industries to explore the relationship between creative research and business innovation.
+The Portal was publicly launched at BEYOND 2020, a conference that brings together thinkers, makers, investors and researchers across the creative industries to explore the relationship between creative research and business innovation.
 During the session ‘Text and Data Mining of Copyright Evidence: Vizualisation R&D and Deep Dive by CREATe’, Amy Thomas, Bartolomeo Meletti, Kris Erickson and Martin Kretschmer presented the new Portal and showcased its potential by answering live questions with the Copyright Evidence Wiki and the new Evidence Viz tool.

 The Copyright Evidence Portal – funded by the AHRC Creative Industries Policy & Evidence Centre (PEC) and designed by Pete Bennett – is the latest development of the CREATe Evidence project.
 This blog provides an overview of the launch event, including the inspiration behind the project and its key components.

 Speaking to the motivation behind the project, Martin and Kris reflected on 25 years of perpetual crisis in copyright law.
 Following the moral panic surrounding piracy in the mid-1990s, copyright is no longer a closed environment in the sole remit of lawyers, but rather a topic of central interest to the infrastructure of the creative industries.

 This shift brought with it the sudden need for evidence on the effects that copyright has on society, and the realisation that, until now, no such central evidence resource exists.
 With this brings the risk that copyright policy and public debate becomes informed by myths and anecdotes, rather than rigorous evidence.
 One of the primary goals of the CREATe centre is to change this.